SAP/spartacus-docs/_pages/install/integrations/cpq-configurable-products-integration.md

 ### Installing the Product Configurator Library During the Initial Setup of Spartacus

 1. Follow the steps for setting up your Spartacus project, as described in [{% assign linkedpage = site.pages | where: "name", "building-the-spartacus-storefront-from-libraries.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/install/frontend/building-the-spartacus-storefront-from-libraries.md %}).
-1. While setting up your project using schematics, when you are asked which Spartacus features you would like to set up, choose `Product Configurator (b2b feature)`.
+1. While setting up your project using schematics, when you are asked which Spartacus features you would like to set up, choose `Product Configurator - CPQ Configurator (b2b feature)`.

 **Note:** At runtime, most of the configurator library is lazy loaded when the configurator is first loaded.
 This is done for performance reasons.